rossyvee/News_API/README.md

 * Bootstrap

 ## Requirements
-* A good internet connection
+* A stable internet connection
 ## set up instruction and installation
  clone this repository to a folder git@github.com:rossyvee/Week4IP-BeyondPizaa.git Extract the cloned file